Empowering Black Excellence in Corporate Governance

 On June 30, 2020 Shellye Archambeau, an experienced CEO whose board memberships include Verizon, Nordstrom, and Okta, responded to a blind communication from Dennis on LinkedIn requesting advice on the program concept.
 She was preparing for the launch of her book, Unapologetically Ambitious, and referred Thane and Dennis to Robin Washington—a high-powered CFO and board member at companies including Alphabet, Honeywell, and SalesForce—who agreed to an exploratory conversation.

-After that conversation, Robin introduced Thane and Dennis to Barry Lawson Williams, who serves on the board of Management Leadership for Tomorrow and had created a Black Corporate Directors Time Capsule Project.
-Barry volunteered himself to BCBR and provided introductions to Ken and Caretha Coleman and numerous other Black corporate directors, all of whom said, “If Barry is in, I’m in.”
-By the end of August, Thane and Dennis had met with dozens of Black corporate directors and were encouraged to move forward with the BCBR program.
+Following that conversation, Robin introduced Thane and Dennis to Barry Lawson Williams, a board member of Management Leadership for Tomorrow and creator of the Black Corporate Directors Time Capsule Project.
+Barry eagerly supported BCBR and introduced them to Ken and Caretha Coleman and numerous other corporate directors, many of whom said, “If Barry is in, I’m in.”
+By the end of August, Thane and Dennis had engaged with dozens of corporate directors, who encouraged them to move forward with the BCBR program.

 Yes.
 In September 2020, Thane and Dennis formed a BCBR Program Advisory Council (PAC) to guide on strategy and help hone the program design.
 The PAC includes Robin Washington, Barry Williams, Caretha Coleman, Mark Goodman, Matrice Ellis-Kirk, and Almaz Negash.